A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 iCal is a free alternative to distribution channel management that uses small text files to sync properties across various channels.
 However, iCal comes with some serious downsides:

-- It can take anything from a few minutes to a few hours for channels to “pull” bookings from your iCal file.
+• It can take anything from a few minutes to a few hours for channels to “pull” bookings from your iCal file.
 During this time, you could get a double booking.

-- iCal only manages your calendar.
+• iCal only manages your calendar.
 So there’s no option to also update pricing, guest messaging, etc.

 Features

-Evaluate whether, in addition to channel management, you need guest communication, a centralized inbox, analytics, etc. If so, you’ll need to weigh up whether a true channel manager can cover your needs or if you really need a PMS.
+Evaluate whether, in addition to channel management, you need guest communication, a centralized inbox, analytics, etc. If so, you’ll need to weigh whether a true channel manager can cover your needs or if you really need a PMS.

 Integrations